nezchaudhary/finance-ios/README.md

 ## Finance-IOS
-This application displays a doughnut chart for different level-risk portfolios and custom portfolios.
+This project displays a doughnut chart for different level-risk portfolios and custom portfolios.
 You can compare custom portfolios to the risk portfolio.
 It will tell you how to adjust investments to match the risk portfolio.
 Click on the adjustments to see the change take on your portfolio.

 ## Official Published Application
+You can view the project by scanning the QR Code below with the [Expo Client](https://itunes.apple.com/us/app/expo-client/id982107779?mt=8) Application

-#### Link To Application
+#### Link To Project
 https://exp.host/@nehacp/finance-ios

 #### QR Code